-As a matter of fact, no they do not grow in the ocean.
-Or the sea.
-Or any other body of water.
-That’s always the biggest shock to people when you tell them they can grow their own luffa sponges; the fact that they grow on land, not in the water.
-You’re thinking of Spongebob Squarepants.
+The fact that loofah aka luffa is actually a vegetable is always the biggest shock to people when you tell them they can grow their own luffa sponges; the fact that they grow on land, not in the water.

 - Luffas are shitheads.

-For the past decade or so I've been killing myself trying to figure out how to be completely successful growing luffa in my zone 6 climate.
-Luffa need a longggg growing season and they also seem to be easily frightened.
-Like you can frighten a Luffa to death.
-More on that in a few moments.
+For the past decade I've been growing loofah in my Zone 6 climate.
+Each year more successfully than the previous year as I figure things out.
+They need a longggg growing season of 150-200 days.
+They are also easily frightened.
+Like you can frighten a Loofah to death.

 Luckily for you, I have all kinds of experience in that particular area.
-In fact, I’ve spent the better part of a decade being really great at unsuccessfully growing Luffa sponges.
-Not to brag.
+In fact, I spent the better part of a decade being exceptionally unsuccessful at growing luffa.

 - Your seeds won't germinate.
 Because they're little asshead seeds that hate you.